-Pass Merit Distinction LO1 Examine appropriate re 57 P1 Produce a research proposal that clearly defines a research question or hypothesis, supported by a literature review.
+Pass Merit Distinction LO1 Examine appropriate re approaches as part of the re esearch methodologies and esearch process LO1 and LO2 P1 Produce a research proposal that clearly defines a research question or hypothesis, supported by a literature review.
 P2 Examine appropriate research methods and approaches to primary and secondary research.
-M1 Analyse different research approaches and methodology and make justifications for the choice of methods selected based on philosophical/theoretical frameworks. p1 Critically evaluate research methodologies and processes in application to a computing research project to justify chosen research methods and analysis.
+M1 Analyse different research approaches and methodology and make justifications for the choice of methods selected based on philosophical/theoretical frameworks.
+D1 Critically evaluate research methodologies and processes in application to a computing research project to justify chosen research methods and analysis.
 LO2 Conduct and analyse re computing research project search relevant to a P3 Conduct primary and secondary research using appropriate methods for a computing research project that consider costs, access and ethical issues.
-P4 Apply appropriate analytical tools, analyse research findings and data.
-M2 Discuss merits, limitations and pitfalls of approaches to data collection and analysis.
+P4 Apply appropriate analytical tools analyse M2 Discuss merits, limitations and pitfalls of approaches to data collection and analysis. research findings and data.

 Pass Merit Distinction LO3 Communicate the outcomes of a research project to identified stakeholders P5 Communicate research outcomes in an appropriate manner for the intended audience.
 M3 Analyse the extent to which outcomes meet set research objectives and communicate judgements effectively for the intended audience D2 Evaluate outcomes and make valid, justified recommendations.
-LO4 Reflect on the application methodologies and concept P6 Discuss the effectiveness of research methods applied, for meeting objectives of the computing research project.
+LO4 Reflect on the application of research methodologies and concepts P6 Discuss the effectiveness of research methods applied, for meeting objectives of the computing research project.
 M4 Analyse results in recommended actions for improvements and future research considerations.
 D3 Demonstrate reflection and engagement in the resource process, leading to recommended actions for future improvement.
 P7 Discuss alternative research methodologies and lessons learnt in view of the outcomes.